In Whose Name?

-In Whose Name? is a 2025 American documentary film directed by Nico Ballesteros about the life of the American rapper Kanye West.
+In Whose Name? is a 2025 American documentary film produced, shot, edited and directed by Nico Ballesteros about the life of the American rapper Kanye West.
 It was released in theaters on September 19, 2025, through AMSI Entertainment.

 Synopsis

 In Whose Name? covers six years of the American rapper Kanye West's life, including his struggles with bipolar disorder, performances with the Sunday Service Choir, unsuccessful 2020 presidential campaign, the collapse of his marriage with Kim Kardashian, and his antisemitic public outbursts.
 Elon Musk, Drake, Marilyn Manson, Pharrell Williams, Lil Dicky, Playboi Carti, Swizz Beatz, and Charlie Kirk make appearances, as do Chris Rock, Consequence, Michael Che, Steve Higgins, David Letterman, Rihanna, Amber Rose, Kris Jenner, Lady Gaga, LeBron James, Sean Combs, Anna Wintour, Joel Osteen, DMX, James Turrell, Kenny G, Candace Owens, and Donald Trump.

 Production

 Nico Ballesteros began recording In Whose Name? in 2019, when he was eighteen years old.
 According to the synopsis, he shot the film in 15-hour shoot days.
 Ballesteros recorded over 3,000 hours of footage, which was cut down to an hour and 46 minutes for the final film.

 During the editing phase of post-production, the team consisting of Ballesteros, Jack Mason Russell, and Shy Ranje—who contributed as a story editor—relocated to Costa Rica to continue work on the film.
 They brought the project's hard drives, servers, and monitors and spent a year editing in a remote jungle house.
 This move was partly for security, as the footage consisted of roughly 3,000 hours of unedited material that could have been of interest to media outlets.

 The film is produced by Ballesteros and Simran A. Singh, with Shy Ranje and Jack Mason Russell serving as co-producers, Justin Staple as executive producer, and David Bullock serving as associate producer.

 Ballesteros began filming his own life when he was eight years old, saying in a statement to The Hollywood Reporter that "[f]or a shy kid, the camera became both a shield and a window, a way to channel my introspection while still engaging with the world."
 He theorized that this might be the reason why he and West "understood each other without saying much.
 I was able to fade into the background, stay present, the camera always rolling, catching moments outside the public performance."